danielfalbo/react.js/README.md

 Do you think they understand what they are doing?
 Do you see any correctness issue?
 Do you see any bug?
-Could the code be more elegant and better commented?
-Could the code be more clear?
-Can the code be refactored to be more beautiful?
-Can the code be refactored to be more simple?
-Can the code be refactored to have better abstractions, never repeating blocks of code?

-Should we hire them as the new React project lead?
 ```

 ## Sample Flow